ScottXiong/scott_English/files/sentences.md

 ### Beautiful Sentences For Business
 ```
-Hope you will have a nice weekend/day.
+Hope you have a nice weekend/day. --Friday
+Hope you had a nice weekend/day.  --Monday

 Here are a couple options for the BPA logo placement.
 Please let us know which one you prefer?